 Premium Mobile Features

 Mobile Sync provides an easy way for you take your content with you and enjoy it offline.
 You can sync a range of content from your library such as movies, music, photos, and even playlists.
 Your viewing progress will be remembered while viewing content offline and will later be synced back to the media server next time you are online.

 Related Page: Getting Started > Guides > Quick Guide to Mobile Sync

 Related Page: Plex Pass > Mobile Sync & Cloud Sync

 Our premium Camera Upload feature lets you easily have photos and videos you take on your mobile device automatically synced to your Plex Media Server.
 Now, not only will they be backed up on your server, but you can easily share them with friends and family like other Plex content.

 Unlocking or Activating

 The Plex for Windows app can be downloaded free in the Windows app store.
 While many features of the app are available to use for free and users can test out all of the features, the app must be unlocked in order to access full functionality.

 There are many ways to unlock full functionality for the app.
 Users with an active Plex Pass subscription have free access to the Plex for Windows app when using their Plex account.
 Free access to many Plex apps is one of the premium benefits of a subscription.

-Users who don't have a Plex Pass subscription—and aren't interested in the features and benefits of a subscription—can unlock Plex for Windows through a simple one-time purchase.
+Users who don’t have a Plex Pass subscription—and aren’t interested in the Plex Pass of a subscription—can unlock Plex for Windows through a simple one-time purchase.